fourminute/Fluffy/README.md

 * pip3 install libusb1

 ## Additional Windows Instructions
 Some users may receive the error "USB.Core No Backend Available".
-If you do, download this .DLL file https://github.com/fourminute/Fluffy/blob/master/libusb-1.0.dll and place it in the same directory as *Fluffy.pyw*
+If you do, download this .DLL file https://github.com/fourminute/Fluffy/blob/master/libusb-1.0.dll and place it in the same directory as *Fluffy.pyw*.

 If you still receive this error, you can try installing LibUSB: https://github.com/fourminute/Fluffy/blob/master/libusb-win32-devel-filter-1.2.6.0.exe.